Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

 ### Timeline

 - May: Read the `Deep Learning with Python` textbook by Francois Chollet to pickup deep learning.
-My personal notes can be found [here](https://brianpho.com/CR4-DL/textbooks/2019/06/02/deep-learning-with-python.html).
+My notes can be found [here](https://brianpho.com/CR4-DL/textbooks/2019/06/02/deep-learning-with-python.html).
 - June: Decide on this project and start collecting and processing the databases.
 - July: Process the databases and start creating the neural network model.
 - August: Complete the neural network training, write the paper, and create the presentation.